DataBiosphere/terra-workspace-manager/automation-jmeter-plugins/README.md

 - JMeter core library (ApacheJMeter_core)
 - Google OAuth2 library google-auth-library-oauth2-http

+### Deployment
+Use any CI/CD to deploy the automation-jmeter-plugins-${version}.jar in build/libs to JMeter Home lib/ext
+on any slave containers for any JMeter script to use these custom functions.

 ### Usage
+#### OAuth2Token -
-Use in any JMeter Java setUp Thread Group to set a Bearer token property for subsequent test run
+Use in any JMeter setUp Thread Group to set a Bearer token property for subsequent test run

 - ${__OAuth2Token(GCP, FIRECLOUD_SERVICE_ACCT_CREDS, SAM_USER)